Take a 1-min quiz to get a personalized workout plan Male Female

 Main Set

-• 3 x 100 yards alternating freestyle (odds) and backstroke (evens) with 30 seconds rest period in between
+• 3 x 100 yards alternating freestyle (odds) and backstroke (evens) with 30 seconds rest in between

 • 1 min rest